13thdemarch/g7-7588-hackintosh/README.md

 * If they don't, follow [this in-depth guide](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html).
 It goes deeper into ROM, clearing NVRAM, clearing Keychain (missing this step might cause major issues), and much more.

 ## Finish
 * There is a script file in `Post-Install` folder.
-Run it after you're already finished installing macOS.
+Move it to `Desktop` and run after you're already finished installing macOS.
 It will help to fix the output and input audio when you plug 3.5mm headphone/headset/external speaker in, and disable hibernation for enhancing sleep.

 ## Credit
 * Apple for macOS.
 * Acidanthera Team for OpenCore and many Kernel Extensions.
+* Clover Team for Clover.
 * Dortania Team for Coffee Lake Laptop guide.
 * Ivs1974 for ComboJack Fix.